Time-Varying Parameters as Ridge Regressions

 \subsubsection{Implementation}

 The solution \eqref{2sdualsol} takes $ \boldsymbol{\Omega_{\theta}}$ and $ \Omega_{\epsilon}$ as given.
 In this section, I provide a simple adaptive algorithm to get the heterogeneous variances model estimates empirically.
 Multi-step approaches to obtain the obtain analogs of $ \boldsymbol{\Omega_{\theta}}$ and $ \Omega_{\epsilon}$ have been proposed in \cite{ito2017alternative} and \cite{giraitis2014inference}.
-It is conceptually convenient to extent the original penalized regression (\ref{eqn:model2}) for heterogeneous variances of parameters and residuals.
-By bringing back to $\sigma_{\epsilon}$ and $\sigma_{u}$ their respective subscripts and moving $\sigma_{\epsilon_t}$ to the penalty side of the program, ones obtains

-It is clear from this perspective that neglecting time variation in the variance of residuals can be understood as forcing homogeneity of tuning parameters.
-Indeed, evolving residuals volatility, when seen as $\lambda_t$, implies a time-varying level of smoothness.
-Neglecting it does not imply biased estimates, but inefficient ones.
-In other words, fixing $\lambda_t=\lambda \enskip \forall t$ prevents from using extra regularization to reduce the estimation variance of $\beta_t$ during high volatility episodes.
-Conversely, this means low volatility periods may suffer from over-regularized estimates.
-Fortunately, dealing with heterogeneous regularization is exactly the motivation behind the panoply of "adaptive" algorithms tuning hyperparameters in a data-driven way -- usually as a special case of a broader EM algorithm \citep{murphy2012}.
-Algorithm \ref{2srralgo} follows along this perspective and proposes a two-step ridge regression (2SRR) which uses a first stage plain RR to gather the necessary hyperparameters in one swift blow.

-While reweighting observations is nothing new from an econometric perspective, reweighting variables is less common since its effect is void unless there is a ridge penalty.
+Algorithm \ref{2srralgo} follows along and describes a two-step ridge regression (2SRR) which uses a first stage plain RR to gather the necessary hyperparameters.

+Here are some necessary details.
+In step 2, the prior variances for "starting values" $\beta_0$ can either be fixed of cross-validated -- which will be important for bigger models.
+The prior mean can be zero or the OLS solution as in \cite{primiceri2005}.
+Regarding step 3, I use GARCH(1,1) as the volatility model.
+Better (and faster) alternatives are available for multivariate cases where we may also want to model time-varying covariances.
+Those are discussed in Section \ref{MV}.
+Lastly, the optimal $\lambda$ may change when $\Omega_{u}$'s entries are heterogeneous, justifying a second CV run in step 4.